 This was my second day of my Italian language course and my first day of my Food & Culture Class.
 Our first day in F&C consisted of a walking tour of the city, we spotted a few local restaurants and then found our way to La Carraia, the greatest gelato in town.
 Afterwards, I met again with my family friends for their last evening in Italy.
 We met at Colle Bereto Café, shared some Chardonnay, had some light appetizers, then walked around town.
 I showed them La Carraia, and again had to have another gelato.
 Following dessert, we went to Trattoria Gargani for dinner.
 We shared a bottle of a full bodied red wine accompanying homemade pesto pasta, I nibbled at their peppercorn filet mignon, and then shared a slice of cheesecake… so actually we shared a second slice of cheesecake and some dessert wine, because by this time all three of our waiters insisted we have more.
 After an absolutely wonderful evening we said our last goodbyes and I headed home.

 Day 7 / Sette:

-Accent (my study abroad center) hosted a walking tour to help familiarize the students with the area as well as introduce some of the history behind this beautiful ancient town.
+Accent (my study abroad center) hosted a walking tour to help familiarize the students with the area and to introduce some of the history behind this beautiful, ancient town.
 We split up to walk around with tour guides and together saw many amazing things.
 After the tour ended, I went home and enjoyed a much needed 4 hour nap.
 I then went to the Duomo to register for the 74th Annual St. John’s Evening Run, Notturna di San Giovanni.
 The marathon was unbelievable.
 People lined the streets to cheer, high-fived passing by runners, and shouted motivational chants.
 Everyone was smiling, waving, and together helped create one of the most amazing experiences of my summer.

 16 June 2013 – 22 June 2013